 In 2009-2010 school year, 160 schools where in operation serving more than 66,000 students.
-There are a variety of charter schools; types include adjudicated youth, pregnant & parenting teens, alternative education, classical/liberal arts, college prep, Core Knowledge, Montessori, Expeditionary Learning, Outward Bound, High Tech High model, KIPP, early college.
+There are a variety of charter schools; types include adjudicated youth, pregnant and parenting teens, alternative education, classical/liberal arts, college prep, Core Knowledge, Montessori, Expeditionary Learning, Outward Bound, High Tech High model, KIPP, early college.
 There is an estimated 34,000+ on waiting lists.

 Online education is defined as a program or school that delivers a sequential program of synchronous or asynchronous instruction form a teacher to a student primarily through the use of technology via the internet in a virtual or remote setting.

 Using Online Learning for At-Risk Students and Credit Recovery